mhowlett/Nhiredis/README.md

 ## Why Nhiredis?

-There are two recommended clients for .NET listed on redis.io - ServiceStack.Redis and BookSleeve.
+redis.io lists two recommended clients for .NET - ServiceStack.Redis and BookSleeve.
 Why Nhiredis?

 _ServiceStack.Redis_ - I have used this client for some time, and it does the job.
 However:

-1. The names of the functions are different to the actual Redis commands (so I can never remember the Redis commands when I work with the CLI).
+1. The names of the functions are different to the actual Redis commands (with the result that I can never remember the Redis commands when I work with the CLI).
 2. It's a bit ugly that there are so many functions clumped together in a single namespace.
 3. There is currently no support for the redis command WATCH.